Lead Opinion

 • Obligors have complained that they should be permitted to bring a motion to end the child support if an 18-year old drops out of school.

 Senate Bill 2073 resolves all of these problems.
 It would eliminate the possibility of a filing fee (page 1, line 21).
-It would apply the section to orders that already require payment of support after the child's majority (page 1, lines 14 and 15).
+It would apply the section to orders that already require payment of support аfter the child’s majority (page 1, lines If and 15).
 It would specify treatment during summer vacations (page 2, lines 14 through 16).
-And it would give the obligor both knowledge of where the *21 child is enrolled and an opportunity to ask the court to terminate support if the child leaves high school (page1, lines 18 and 19, and page 2, lines 2 through 5).
+And it would give the obligor both knowledge of where the*21 child is enrolled and an opportunity to ask the court to terminate support if the child leaves high school (pagel, lines 18 and 19, and page 2, lines 2 through 5).
+For all of these reasons, the Department of Human Services urges this committee to recommend a “do pass” on Senate Bill No. 2073.

 Hearing on S.B.
 2073 Before the Senate Judiciary Comm., 56th N.D.
 Legis.
 Sess.
 (Jan.
-11, 1999) (testimony of Blaine Nordwall, Director, Legal Advisory Unit, Department of Human Services) (emphasis added).
+11, 1999) (testimony of Blaine Nord-wall, Director, Legal Advisory Unit, Department of Human Services) (emphasis added).
 It appears the 1999 amendments were made to clarify the administration of the requirements that the child is enrolled and attending high school and living with the custodial parent in order for the extension of support after a child turns 18.

-[¶ 29] The fact that courts were entering judgments that did not end support at the age of majority, but extended support beyond the age of majority took those orders out of N.D.C.C. § 14-09-08.2(1) and it was necessary, therefore, to enact subsection 2 to cover those judgments.
+[¶ 29] The fact that courts were entering judgments that did not end support at the age of majority, but extended supрort beyond the age of majority took those orders out of N.D.C.C. § 14-09-08.2(1) and it was necessary, therefore, to enact subsection 2 to cover those judgments.

 [¶ 30] The legislature’s failure to amend N.D.C.C. § 14-09-08.2(6), along with the absence of any discussion related to restricting a trial court’s authority to order post-minority support for college expenses based on Donarski, prior to the 1999 addition of N.D.C.C. § 14-09-08.2(2), convinces me that the majority has not correctly ascertained the legislature’s intent in this matter.

-[¶ 31] I, therefore, dissent and would remand the case to the trial court to apply the statute and our holding in Donarski, 1998 ND 128, 581 N.W.2d 130.
+[¶ 31] I, therefore, dissent and would remand the case to the trial court to apply the statute and our holding in Donarski,

 [¶ 32] Mary Muehlen Maring